 How Did the Fab Five Finish?

-In aggregate since yesterday, the “fab five” — Litecoin, Bitcoin, Bitcoin Cash, Ethereum, and Ripple — were up 0.37%.
-Leading the way was Bitcoin, whose price is now around $10428.96 USD, which yielded holders a return of 2.6% from the day prior.
-On the flip side, the worst performer was Litecoin coming in at -2.3%; its price is now near $69.009315 USD.
-Out of the five coins observed here, three cryptocurrencies were up — which is a mixed sign for the crypto sector as a whole.
+In aggregate since yesterday, the “fab five” — Litecoin, Bitcoin, Bitcoin Cash, Ethereum, and Ripple — were down -3.61%.
+Leading the way was Litecoin, whose price is now around $42.958656 USD, which yielded holders a return of -1.97% from the day prior.
+As for the worst-performing crypto out of the Big Five, yesterday that was Ethereum; it came in at down 7.05%, which drove its price to around $132.68 USD.
+None of the coins had up days, which indicates a wave of bearishness befell the sector as a whole.

-- If coins without a clear trend is your thing, consider XRP and Bitcoin.
-Those have not been in any clear trend over the past 14 days, and thus might be of interest to rangebound traders.
+- If coins in a clear downtrend are your thing, consider Litecoin, Bitcoin and Ethereum.
+Those have been in a clear downtrend over the past 14 days, and thus might be of interest to trend followers comfortable with short selling.

-Ripple recorded 902,250 transactions on its blockchain over the past 24 hours; that’s the best of the bunch, and about 34% over Ethereum, which had the second-most transactions recorded on its chain.
-Ripple’s transaction fee was also less than Ethereum’s, suggesting transaction fees might be a key reason why users are preferring Ripple.
-Ethereum was the coin with the largest transaction across all blockchains yesterday; the largest transaction on its chain was valued at $68,474,797 US dollars.
-This is a surprise in the sense that Bitcoin is typically the chain with the largest transaction for any given day, followed by Bitcoin Cash and Ripple; Ethereum’s emergence here is thus a rarity, and perhaps worthy of deeper inspection.
+Ethereum recorded 628,322 transactions on its blockchain over the past 24 hours; that’s the best of the bunch, and about 91% over Bitcoin, which had the second-most transactions recorded on its chain.
+Ethereum’s transaction fee is less than Bitcoin’s transaction fee; in and of itself, this may imply transaction fees might be a key reason why users are preferring Ethereum.
+Bitcoin was the coin with the largest transaction across all blockchains yesterday; the largest transaction on its chain was valued at $79,684,952 US dollars.
+The circulating value of all Bitcoins now comes in at approximately $124.58 billion US dollars — which means Bitcoin accounts for about 67.27% of the entire cryptocurrency market.
+Its dominance has been in an unclear trend over the past two weeks, moving between 66.4% to 67.27%.

 Article by SixJupiter